 Financing would be derived from state historic tax credits, federal New Markets tax credits, tax increment financing, and loans.
 4

-The Cincinnati City Council voted in favor on an aid package for the sale of the Vernon Manor on December 16.
+The Cincinnati City Council voted in favor of an aid package for the sale of the Vernon Manor on December 16.
 5 The city’s Economic Development Department had been working with Neyer on a financial assistance package.
 The first ordinance considered would allow the city to spend funds from the Corryville tax increment financing district to acquire property for $10.4 million for the parking structure.
 6 A second ordinance would permit a 25-year lease and management accord to Neyer for the garage.
 After the agreement terminated, control of the garage would revert to the developer.
 The Build Cincinnati Development Fund later received $4.5 million towards the project from the Ohio Enterprise Bond Fund 11 and $3 million from an urban redevelopment loan.
 13

 A liquidation sale of the hotel’s contents began in mid-February 2010.
-9 Renovations of the Vernon Manor began April 12 and was completed on June 23, 2011.
+9 Renovations of the Vernon Manor began April 12 and work was completed on June 23, 2011.
 11